Indian Ballistic Missile Defence Programme: Prithvi Defence Vehicle Mark 2

-It has been suggested that this missile may have the capability of exo-atmospheric interception of Intercontinental ballistic missiles.
-A report published on the official DRDO website suggests the same.
-On DefExpo 2020, DRDO confirmed that PDV Mk.2 is ready for limited series production.
-The solid rocket booster used is a derivative of the technology first developed for Sagarika missile.
+It has been suggested that this missile may have the capability of exo-atmospheric interception of intercontinental ballistic missiles.
+A report published on the official DRDO website suggested the same.
+At DefExpo 2020, DRDO confirmed that the PDV Mk-2 was ready for limited series production.
+The solid rocket booster used is a derivative of the technology first developed for the Sagarika missile.
+This missile was not derived from the Prithvi ballistic missile.